TafhimFaisal/flask_mongo_xl/README.md

 3. run ` pip install -r requirements.txt `
 4. made a .env file following the .env.example file.
 5. run ` flask --app app --debug run `
-6. opent browser in localhost:5000.
+6. opent browser in `localhost:5000`. ( this url should be the root of call beck url of xero application that is fatching the data from. )